astravant/digital-garden-jekyll/_notes/my-first-note.md

 This is my first note.
 Welcome to my website.
 You are reading my first post in this digital garden.

-### Link syntax
+###Introduction

-The process of sitting down to write is far from a new endavor for me, but I am excited to begin sharing my thoughts more publicly.
+The practice of sitting down to write is not a new endavor for me, but I am excited to begin sharing my thoughts more openly.
 To link to another note, you can use Roam/wiki-style link syntax by wrapping a note's title (as defined in the note's front matter) in double brackets, like this: [[a note about cats]].
 You may also use the note's filename without the extension in the brackets, like this: [[cats]].
 If the Roam-style link does not point to a valid note's title, the double brackets will still be shown, like this: [[there is no note with this title]].

 Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
 Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).